 Manuel Antonio National Park is a small National Park in the Central Pacific Conservation Area located on the Pacific coast of Costa Rica, just south of the city of Quepos, Puntarenas.

 Established in 1972 with a land area area of 1,983 ha (4,900 acres), which is the smallest of any Costa Rican national park, it is the destination for as many as 150,000 visitors annually.

-Manuel Antonio National Park is well known for its beautiful beaches and hiking trails and includes 12 little isles just off the coast where dolphins can sometimes be observed, as well as the occasional migrating whale.
-Four beaches are contained within the limits of the park: Manuel Antonio, Espadilla Sur, Teloro, and Playita.
+Manuel Antonio National Park is well known for its beautiful beaches and hiking trails and includes 12 small islets just off the coast, where dolphins can sometimes be observed, as well as the occasional migrating whale.

 The park has impressive landscapes and several coves with many white sand beaches and lush foliage amidst great mountains and forests that reach the beaches.
-Additionally, it is located in the tropical forest.
-Principal habitats are primary forest, secondary forest, mangrove swamps, lagoons and beach vegetation.
+The four beaches that are contained within the limits of the park are: Manuel Antonio, Espadilla Sur, Teloro, and Playita.

 Cathedral Point, with its forest topped cliffs was once an island but is now connected to the coast by a thin strip of island.
 This land bridge now forms the spine separating the parks two most popular beaches, Playa Espadilla Sur and Playa Manuel Antonio.

 Although Manuel Antonio National Park is Costa Rica's smallest national park, the diversity of wildlife in its 6.83 sq km (3 sq mi) is in a class of its own with 109 species of mammals and 184 species of birds.